ZionClouds/ZionAIMedFlow-v2/README.md

 <img src="media/images/architecture-solutionflow.png" alt="Zion AI Med Flow" />
 </p>

 # Distributed Processing System For Intelligent Workloads (DPSIw)

-This prototype system is a distributed application that utilizes various components to process and analyze messages.
-It consists of a Worker module that receives messages from different sources such as file watchers and blob storage events.
-These messages are then processed by message processing workers, which apply content filters and interact with services and tools.
-The system also includes a Metadata Loader that interacts with a Profile Loader and Transcription Service.
-Additionally, there is a Monitor module that provides an admin console for managing the system, a User Portal for physicians to access the system, and a Metadata Editor for editors to make changes.

-The prototype environment relies on Azure Storage Emulator for development and requires specific environment variables to be set.
-To run the system, the repository needs to be cloned, an environment file created, and a virtual Python environment set up.
-Finally, the solution can be opened in VS Code and executed.
+ZionAI MedFlow’s Distributed Processing System for Intelligent Workloads (DPSIw) is a scalable and modular application designed to efficiently process and analyze diverse message streams in dynamic healthcare environments.
+This architecture leverages distributed components to streamline data workflows, ensuring real-time processing and actionable insights while adhering to federal compliance standards.

+The system’s Worker Module captures messages from various sources, including file watchers and blob storage events, applying intelligent content filters to ensure only relevant and secure data is processed.
+These messages are seamlessly integrated with auxiliary services like the Metadata Loader, Profile Loader, and Transcription Service, enhancing data accuracy and operational efficiency.

+Key features include a Monitor Module with an Admin Console for system oversight, a User Portal that enables secure and intuitive access for healthcare professionals, and a Metadata Editor for real-time workflow customization.
+Together, these components empower federal healthcare programs to reduce inefficiencies and improve citizen-centric service delivery.

+The development environment is streamlined for rapid deployment using Azure Storage Emulator, requiring simple setup steps: clone the repository, configure an environment file, and establish a virtual Python environment.
+With compatibility for Visual Studio Code, this system ensures ease of use for agile teams tasked with delivering scalable, secure solutions.

 ## Features

-The project template provides the following features:
+Features Designed for Federal Healthcare Modernization The ZionAI MedFlow project template is purpose-built to deliver advanced capabilities for healthcare transformation, leveraging secure and scalable technologies to meet the needs of federal agencies.
+Key features include:

-- [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/) for embeddings, chat, and evaluation models
+- [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/): Enables powerful embeddings, chat interfaces, and evaluation models for intelligent data interaction.
-- [Azure AI Search](https://azure.microsoft.com/products/ai-services/ai-search) for performing semantic similarity search
+- [Azure AI Search](https://azure.microsoft.com/products/ai-services/ai-search): Performs semantic similarity searches, ensuring fast and accurate document retrieval for mission-critical operations.
-- [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) for hosting the chat AI endpoint on Azure
+- [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview): Provides a robust hosting environment for AI endpoints, enabling scalable and reliable application deployment.

-It also comes with:
+Additionally, the project includes:

-- Sample product and customer data for rapid prototyping
+- Sample product and customer data for rapid prototyping, facilitating quick demonstrations and iterative development.
-- Sample datasets and custom evaluators
+- Sample datasets and custom evaluators, enabling agencies to fine-tune solutions for specific use cases.
-- Integrates Azure AI Search for indexing and retrieval of documents
+- Seamless integration with Azure AI Search, ensuring efficient indexing and retrieval of critical documents while maintaining compliance with federal data security standards.
+These features empower federal teams to prototype, deploy, and scale solutions rapidly, ensuring high-quality service delivery to citizens and stakeholders.

 ## Pre-requisites